rise-lab-skku/ICRA2023_Quadruped_Robot_Challenges/README.md

 <img src="doc/gazebo_map.png" width=""/>

-- A repository for ICRA2023 Quadruped Robot Challenges.
+- A repository for quadruped robot competition.
 Used for build, test, and deployment.
-- This repository provides a ROS URDF package for simulation map.
+- This repository provides a ROS urdf package of robot competition map environment for simulations.
-- You can download and check map overview from <a href="doc/ICRA2023_Quadruped_Robot_Challenges_map_overview.pdf" download>here</a>.
-- You can find information about the challenge on the <a href="https://quadruped-robot-challenges.notion.site/">notion page </a>

 ---

 ## Installation methods